4 min read

 The reason why virtual currencies are exempt from VAT lies in the fact that in tax matters, the facts are determined according to their economic essence.
 What does this exactly mean?
 This means that it is necessary to observe the economic essence of facts and not the form in which a certain transaction was made.
 For certain transactions to be taxed with VAT, they would inter alia have to refer to the sale of goods or provision of services in the Republic of Serbia.
 Thus, it seems that it was the view of the law drafters that the exchange of virtual currencies for FIAT does not essentially imply the turnover of goods and services.

 On the other hand, digital tokens usually refer to specific services or goods.
-Hence the legislator resorted to a solution according to which the turnover of digital tokens is taxed with VAT.
+Hence, in regard to this type of digital asset, the turnover of digital tokens may be taxed with VAT in some cases.

 Nevertheless, the question of hybrid digital assets (crypto with the attributes of both types of digital assets) can be raised again at this point, which makes the question of how to interpret the economic essence of those digital tokens.